akaBryanYT/MagicTournamentManagementSystem/README.md

    - Check if backend server is running
    - Verify API URL in `.env` file
    - Check browser console for CORS errors
+   - Ensure your backend is configured to allow CORS requests

+3. **Build errors**
+   - Update Node.js to the latest LTS version
+   - Check for TypeScript errors in the console
+   - Try using an older version of Node.js if necessary
+   - Check for conflicting dependencies

 ## Contributing